 - Have a high school diploma or equivalent

-- Complete CNA coursework and CNA training, if needed
+- Complete CNA coursework, if needed

 - Pass a criminal background check and a drug screening